immanuelweule/Cubesat-RFC/README.md

     - XML to show lastCommand and lastInit
     - Safe Init to SPIFFS
     - command line without refresh
-    - function to solve and safe received SPI package
+    - function to safe received SPI packages
+    - function to send data to website correctly
+    - update workload
+    - function for workload (On/Off time of a high/low Pin)